I’m sharing how to make plain bread as well as an herbed version!

 Why didn’t it activate?
 The yeast might be old, the water too hot, or the environment too cold.
 If it’s too cold, the yeast can release a substance that affects gluten formation.

-How To Make Focaccia (Tips)
+How To Make This Easy Focaccia Recipe

 Here are a few quick tips for making the best Focaccia: